miguelmota/solidity-idiosyncrasies/README.md

   }
   ```

-- Can't splice an array.
-Need to do it manually and update `length`.
+- Can't splice an array; need to do it manually and update `length`.

 - Using `delete` on an array leaves a gap.
 Need to shift items and update `length`.